Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria

 For fixed $v$, the derivative of $g(u)$ with respect to $u$ is given by

 where

 Next, we show that the integrand $h(m)$ is always positive for $m>v$:

-where the inequality follows from the fact that $f$ is a log-concave density.
+where the inequality follows from the fact that $f$ is a strictly log-concave density.
 This implies that $g'(u)>0$ when $u>v$.
 Since $g(u)=0$ when $u=v$ and $g'(u)>0$ when $u>v$, it follows that $g(u)>0$ for all $u>v$.
-This shows that \eqref{eq:Lemma1ithBin} is satisfied for all $u>v$. \end{proof}
+This shows that \eqref{eq:Lemma1ithBin} is satisfied for all $u>v$.

+Now, we show that the result holds for any strictly log-concave density.
+Since $f$ is log-concave, it follows that $\log f$ is left and right differentiable.
+This implies that $f$ is left and right differentiable, as well.
+Denote the left and right derivative of $f$ by $f'_{-}$ and $f'_{+}$, respectively.
+Let $\log f(x) \triangleq \ell(x)$ for notational convenience.
+Since $f$ is strictly log-concave, we have that $\ell'_{-}(x)= \frac{f'_{-}(x)}{f(x)}$ and $\ell'_{+}(x)= \frac{f'_{+}(x)}{f(x)}$ are strictly monotonically decreasing in $x$.
+We also know that $g$ defined in \eqref{eq:defg} has left and right derivatives since $f$ has left and right derivatives.
+Then, by taking the left derivative of $g$ with respect to $u$ for fixed $v$, we get

+Then, a similar analysis as in \eqref{eq:ineqforh} yields $g'_{-}(u)>0$ when $u>v$, where we use the fact that $\frac{f'_{-}(x)}{f(x)}$ is strictly monotonically decreasing and that $\int_v^m f'_{-}(t)dt = f(m)-f(v)$ since $\log f$, and therefore $e^{\log f}$, is an absolutely continuous function in the interior of the support of $f$ (see e.g. \cite[p.~34-35]{niculescu2018convex} for the absolute continuity of convex/concave functions).
+Also, we analogously obtain $g'_{+}(u)>0$ when $u>v$.
+We also know that $g(u)=0$ if $u=v$.
+Hence, we get $g(u)>0$ for all $u>v$, as desired. \end{proof}

 Next, we use the inequalities derived in Lemma~\ref{lem:inequalities} to establish a monotonicity property of centroids and subsequent bin edges with respect to a shift in the first bin edge.
 Before presenting the lemma, for notational convenience, we make the following definitions which specify a collection consisting of a set of bin edges either in an ascending or descending order such that the nearest neighbor conditions with the corresponding centroids are satisfied at all bin edges except at the last bin edge.